 Develop a Structured and Formal Editorial Process

-A self-publishing author, if they want to produce the best possible project, must find ways to similarly challenge themselves by hiring or identifying people who can give constructive criticism that goes beyond comma usage or spelling.
+If a self-publishing author wants to produce the best possible project, they must find ways to similarly challenge themselves by hiring or identifying people who can give constructive criticism beyond comma usage or spelling.